CryptoRodeo/oras-downstream/README.md

   - Useful when you want to include third-party libraries or other code that is managed separately but needs to be part of your project.

 # About
-A repo showcasing a basic container-first 'Mid Stream' solution using Git submodules.
+A repo demonstrating a basic container-first 'Mid Stream' solution using Git submodules.

 ## How this solution pattern works
 1. Create a "downstream" repo in github.